Defixer/clock_selenium_python_mac/readme.md

 ```
 $ python -m virtual [environment_name]
 ```
-_it will create a folder which serves as your virtual environment; it will be created to the current directory that terminal is in_
 _it will create a virtual environment with your current python installed; if it's `Python 3.7` it will already have `pip` as well_
+_it will be created to the current directory that terminal is in_

 ## Activating/Deactivating virtual environment
 ```